SuriyaaVijay/LAN-Search/README.md

-# LAN-Scan
+# LAN-Search

-LanScan is a tool designed for the purpose of searching for files and folders which are shared over a Local Area Network.
+Lan Search is a tool designed for the purpose of searching for files and folders which are shared over a Local Area Network.
 It is particularly useful in organizations where a lot of folders are shared on individual systems.

 ## How it works?